 What is sustainable tourism?

-Sustainable tourism is a form of eco-tourism.
+Sustainable tourism is a form of eco-tourism or green travel.
 The point is to leave as small a footprint as possible while at the same time supporting local culture.
 This is a natural outgrowth of the “pack it in, pack it out” philosophy but carried to another extreme.
 Here the tourist is actively concerned about his environmental impact.
 Given the harm that people have done to the environment, it is understandable that people are worried about the environment and their carbon footprint.
 This is especially relevant in places which are threatened due to global warming and from being so popular with tourists.

 In one way, sustainable tourism is a way to see threatened areas where global warming has done the most damage while at the same doing something to possibly protect those same areas.
 Sustainable tourism and sustainable travel is being mindful of where you choose to travel, how you get there, and all of the choices you make while you are visiting.